-A perennial favorite among Slow Food members and friends is the annual Chasen Kuyo (Tea Ceremony Whisk Celebration) of the Zenshuji Soto Buddhist Temple.
-Many thanks to Lauren Deutsch for alerting us to each year’s details.
-See below for information about the 2009 event:
+A perennial favorite among Slow Food members and friends is the annual Chasen Kuyo (Tea Ceremony Celebration) of the Zenshuji Soto Buddhist Temple.
+Many thanks to Lauren Deutsch for alerting us to each year’s details, including those for this year’s event:

 Where: Zenshuji Soto Mission, 123 S. Hewitt Street, Los Angeles